 D) answer 2; answer 4

-There are often several of these questions per test, and usually at least one of them per passage.
-Recognizing this pattern is the first step to taking advantage of these questions!
-Now, we need to see how this is helpful to us.
+You’ll often see several of these questions on a test, and usually at least one per passage.
+Recognizing the pattern is the first step.
+Next, you use it to eliminate choices efficiently.

 A) Oxygen; oxygen is less effective than nitrogen in this case